Compassion Focussed, Trauma-Informed Clinical Psychologist Gladesville

 No referral is required unless you would like the Medicare rebate, in which case you will need a GP referral.

-I believe everyone deserves easy access to quality health care, and I am committed to providing body-positive care that meets your individual needs.
+I believe everyone deserves easy access to quality health care, and I am committed to providing you the space to understand and fulfill your individual needs.

 A red love heart cut out sitting upright in a piece of wood